Cortical Labs: Shaping the Future of Biological Processing Units

 We’re using electrical stimulation to give feedback to neurons about their action and drive their behavior based on the free energy principle: neurons want to minimize their variational free energy by minimizing the difference between their internal model of the world and the observable world through the feedback they receive about their actions.
 People have been exploring having neurons on silicon chips (called multielectrode arrays) to stimulate and record from them for 20+ years.
 But we were the first to achieve the proof of principle for tapping into a fundamental property that drove the cell activity to respond in a simulated game world in a goal-directed manner.

-Like imperative programming evolved to statistical programming for deep learning, this opens up yet another paradigm of programming: rather than programming neurons, one programs their environment – and lets the cells learn themselves as they attempt to reduce the information surprise (or other dynamics that we are exploring) that they experience.
+Like imperative programming evolved to statistical programming for deep learning, this opens up yet another paradigm of programming: rather than programming neurons, you program their environment, and let the cells learn themselves as they attempt to reduce the information surprise (or other dynamics that we are exploring) that they experience.
 We’ve seen some exciting results so far, including that these cells learn faster than comparable reinforcement learning agents.

-Biological processing units excel when learning from very few samples and adapting to changing environments for real-time decision-making are key.
+Biological processing units excel when learning from very few samples, and adapting to changing environments for real-time decision-making is key.
 This will have a huge range of applications from robotics to cybersecurity.
 Our goal is to build a cloud platform and an SDK so that others can utilize our biological processing units even without the support of PhD-grade specialists.

 How Did You Evaluate Your Startup Idea?
 (Hon Weng Chong)